IMG_20.jpg

 Workplace Bullying and other Institutional Abuses:

-1. Tacticis of Psychological abuse & power and control by Lawyers against Clients
+1. Tactics of Psychological abuse & power and control by Lawyers against Clients

 2. Coping with Psychological abuse, bullying, scapegoating and misconduct in churches